 Robert has a PhD in Energy and Environment Policy and Technology and an MSc in Environmental Technology, both from Imperial College.

-Jim is the Head of the Science and Technology Facilities Council (STFC) Energy Research Unit based at the Rutherford Appleton Laboratory in Oxfordshire.
+Dr Jim Halliday is the Head of the Science and Technology Facilities Council (STFC) Energy Research Unit based at the Rutherford Appleton Laboratory in Oxfordshire.

 Jim is a graduate in Environmental Science from the University of East Anglia (UEA), and has a doctorate in Applied Physics from the University of Strathclyde - his thesis title being 'Wind Meteorology and the integration of electricity generated by wind turbines'.